Sandylaha/My-News-App/README.md

 # My-News-App
-A news app that display news from news api.
+A news app that displays news from news api.